hieunq95/tiny-llm-agent/README.md

 The MLOps system illustrated in the image operates through two distinct pipelines:
 - **For developers**, the workflow begins with pushing code to a source control system (step 1), triggering a CI/CD pipeline (steps 2).
 The CI/CD pipeline builds, tests, and deploys containers locally.
 After that, it pushes Docker images to Docker Hub registry (step 3).
 These images are then pulled in a Kubernetes cluster on Google Cloud (step 4).
 Once the services start, the LLM will be downloaded from HuggingFace model registry and stored in the cluster (step 5).
 - **For users**, interactions start with a query from user (step 1), which routes requests through an API gateway (steps 2).
-The system generates embeddings (step 3), retrieves relevant vectors from the FAISS database (step 4), and returns a response (step 5).
+The system forward the request (step 3), retrieves relevant vectors from the FAISS database (step 4), and returns a response (step 5).
 The API gateway finally forward the response and display it via Streamlit UI.

 **Mornitoring services** are managed by developers using `Jaeger`, `Prometheus`, and `Grafana`, ensuring observability for users.